HeyTigrou/Projet-Programmation-Systeme/README.md

 ## Useful information:

-### Console Application (V1.0) :
+### Console Application (V1.1) :
 This console application allows us to create backup jobs, delete them and run them one by one or all in a row.
-These backup jobs generate log files.
+These backup jobs generate log json and / or xml files.

 #### Documentation :
 The Documentation is located in the "Documentation" directory of this Github, it is divided into several parts: